codatio/codat-docs/docs/lending/banking/banking-account-balances.md

 This endpoint retrieves the current balance and balance limit for a company, over one or more periods of time, and provides the data in the currency requested in the query parameters.

-Refer to the [Assess reporting structure](/assess/reports/reporting-structure) page for more detail on reports in Assess.
+Refer to the [Lending reporting structure](/lending/reports/reporting-structure) page for more detail on reports in Lending.

 For _Banking account balances_, these are the dimensions and measures: